Step-by-Step Guide when Buying a Pre-Owned Vehicle

 2. Review your chosen car’s inspection report.

 Once you find the prospective pre-owned car for you and after ensuring its availability, ask the agent to show you the vehicle’s inspection report.
-Be reminded that this is not a mandatory process; thus, a dealership might not show you the document unless you ask for it.
+Remember that this is not a mandatory process; thus, a dealership might not show you the document unless you ask for it.

 “A dealership might not show you the car’s inspection report unless you ask for it.”

-The inspection report may include the vehicle history, which indicates all the maintenance activities that the car has undergone plus a rundown of accidents it has figured into.
-It also includes information about replaced parts of the vehicle—clues that may give you a hint about the current quality and reliability of the car.
+The inspection report may include the vehicle history, which indicates all the maintenance activities that the car has undergone plus a rundown of accidents it has been involved in.
+It also includes information about any replaced parts of the vehicle—clues that may give you a hint about the current quality and reliability of the car.

 3. Do a visual inspection and test drive.